-- Drink plenty of fluid to avoid further d Try adding fruity ice cubes to drinks or make some of our healthy ice lollies to help fluids keep topped up.
+- Drink plenty of fluid to avoid dehydration.
+Try adding fruity ice cubes to drinks or make healthy ice lollies to help fluids keep topped up.

 - Keep burnt skin fully covered until it has recovered.
-Don’t be tempted to ‘top up’ your tan with further sun damage, instead, try a fake tan!
-Banish thoughts of carrot-coloured legs, or fingers dipped in a packet of cheesy Wotsits – self-tanners, bronzers and tinted moisturisers have come a long way in recent years.
+Don’t be tempted to ‘top up’ your tan with further sun damage.
+Instead, try a fake tan!
+Banish thoughts of carrot-coloured legs as self-tanners, bronzers and tinted moisturisers have come a long way in recent years.